19.3: Regulation of Oxidative Phosphorylation

 Additional Controls

 In the previous chapter section, we calculated the total chemical potential driving force across the membrane.
 A pH difference of 1.4 across the membrane provides a -1.9 kcal/mol (-8 kJ/mol) H+ chemical potential compared to the -3.23 kcal/mol (13.5 kJ/mol) from the transmembrane potential, Δψm.
 Both contribute to the thermodynamically favorable movement of H+ across the inner membrane in respiring mitochondria, but Δψm is a large contributor.
-Hence Δψm and ATP synthesis are also coupled with maximal synthesis occurring between -100 to -150 mV.
-At values around -200 mV, give rise to increased permeability for protons (which decreases Δp) but also the production of superoxide and peroxides.
-Hence Δψm is also regulated.
+Hence, Δψm and ATP synthesis are also coupled with maximal synthesis occurring between -100 to -150 mV.
+At values around -200 mV, there is an increase in permeability for protons (which decreases Δp) and the production of superoxide and peroxides.
+Hence, Δψm is also regulated.

-ADP levels control ATP synthesis as well, with higher concentrations leading to increased ATP synthesis and a decrease in Δp.
+ADP levels also control ATP synthesis, with higher concentrations leading to increased ATP synthesis and a decrease in Δp.
 Decreased ATP synthesis from increased Δp affects coupling, slippage in cytochrome C oxidase, and heat generation.

-Reduction of O2 to water by stepwise addition of electrons involves the generation of superoxide, O2-.
+The reduction of O2 to water by stepwise addition of electrons involves the generation of superoxide, O2-.
 As shown in an earlier section, superoxide formed by Complex I would move to the matrix, while those formed by Complex III to both sides of the membrane.
 Hydrogen peroxide can also form from monoamine oxidase and α-ketoglutarate dehydrogenase, which produces increased peroxides with increasing NADH concentrations.
 Respiratory state 4 (when proton transport is blocked by oligomycin) leads to higher levels of ROS.
-Hence ROS levels are also determined by not only the respiratory state but also Δp.
+Hence, ROS levels are also determined by the respiratory state and Δp.

 Other control mechanisms are potentially derived from other protein subunits that bind to the complex within a lipid bilayer.
 These include A6L, DAPIT (diabetes-associated protein in insulin-sensitive tissues), and the proteolipid 6.8PL.
-Another is the ATPase inhibitory factor 1 (IF1), which turns out to be a significant regulator.
-When the Δψm falls too low, IF1 inhibits ATP depletion which leads to ATP hydrolysis by the complex to move protons from the matrix to the inner membrane space.
+Another is the ATPase inhibitory factor 1 (IF1), a significant regulator.
+When the Δψm falls too low, IF1 inhibits ATP depletion, which leads to ATP hydrolysis by the complex to move protons from the matrix to the inner membrane space.
 The interaction of IF1 with ATP synthase is shown in Figure \(\PageIndex{7}\).

 Figure \(\PageIndex{7}\): Structure of the bovine H+-ATP synthase and binding site of IF1.
 Esparza-Moltó, P.B., Nuevo-Tapioles, C. & Cuezva, J.M.
 Regulation of the H+-ATP synthase by IF1: a role in mitohormesis.
 Cell.
 Mol.
 Life Sci.
 74, 2151–2166 (2017). https://doi.org/10.1007/s00018-017-2462-8.
 Creative Commons Attribution 4.0 International License (http://creativecommons.org/licenses/by/4.0/)